Slow-Fast Policy Optimization: Reposition-Before-Update for LLM Reasoning: Method

 If $|Z_s| \ge \tau$ for a threshold $\tau$, we mark the current step $s^\star$ and set $\alpha=0$ for all $s \geq s^\star$.
 Otherwise we keep $\alpha=\alpha_0$.
 Intuitively, sharp entropy fluctuations signal that the policy is close to a local optimum where noise dominates, so interpolation should be disabled.
-This entropy-triggered schedule exploits the fast trajectory during the high-signal early stage of training, while reverting to pure on-policy updates near convergence for stability.\footnote{Although a decaying schedule on $\alpha$ could be a formal solution, we find little empirical difference, as shown in~\figref{fig:alpha_decline} of~\secref{sec:ablation}.
-Hence, for simplicity and efficiency, we downgrade SFPO to GRPO once the step reaches $s \geq s^{\star}$.}
+This entropy-triggered schedule exploits the fast trajectory in the high-signal early phase, while reverting to pure on-policy updates near convergence for stability.\footnote{Although a decaying schedule on $\alpha$ could be a formal solution, we find little empirical difference, as shown in~\figref{fig:alpha_decline} of~\secref{sec:ablation}.
+Hence, for simplicity and efficiency, we downgrade SFPO to GRPO once the iteration reaches $s \geq s^{\star}$.}